-NOTE: This article only applies to users utilizing a Lump Sync to QuickBooks Desktop via the CoreBridge Desktop Sync tool.
-Before making any changes, if you have questions regarding general accounting practices or QuickBooks, you should consult with your accountant before proceeding.
+This article only applies to users utilizing a Lump Sync to QuickBooks Desktop via the CoreBridge Desktop Sync tool.
+The built-in liability account cannot be used with the IIF import.

-- In CoreBridge, go to Accounting > Accounting Export > Account Setup.
+- In CoreBridge navigate to Accounting Module > Accounting Export > Account Setup

-- In the section titled My Accounting Software Accounts, edit and save the GL Code and Account Names for each relevant tax agency, matching to your Sales Tax Payable account in QuickBooks (identified in Step 1).
+- In the section titled My Accounting Software Accounts, edit and save the GL Code and Account Names for each relevant tax agency, matching to your Sales Tax Payable account in QuickBooks that was verified in the prior step.

 - Open the CoreBridge Desktop Sync tool and go to Settings > Settings.

-- The next CoreBridge Reconciliation you sync to QuickBooks that contains sales tax liability will utilize the account you mapped in Step 4.
-If you receive errors when you sync, double-check that you properly matched up the accounts in Step 4 and the vendor name in Step 6.
+- The next CoreBridge Reconciliation you sync to QuickBooks that contains sales tax liability will utilize the account you mapped earlier.
+If you receive errors when you sync, double-check that you properly matched the account and the vendor name.

 - This is what the journal entry will look like.